celtra/custom-ui-extension-pdf-generator/README.md

 		"indexHtmlUrl": "<your hosting url>"
 	}'

-To edit the `html` content you need to base64 encode it:
+To edit extensions with Celtra-hosted `index.html`, you need to encode it using `base64` first:

 	# Base64 encode index.html.
 	html_content=$(cat /path/to/file | base64 -w 0)